axtend/axtend/specs/README.md

 ## Relay chain specs

 Because Moonbase networks are allychains, each network instance requires both a allychain and a relay chain spec.
-For popular relay chains like axctest and polkadot, we rely on the specs being already included with Axia.
+For popular relay chains like axctest and axia, we rely on the specs being already included with Axia.
 For smaller relay chains, like the one that exists solely to support moonbase alpha, we also bake the relay spec into the moonbase binary.